kubeslice-ent/kubetally-installer/README.md

   skip_installation: false  # Do not skip the installation of the UI
   use_global_kubeconfig: true  # Use global kubeconfig for the UI installation
   namespace: "kubeslice-controller"  # Kubernetes namespace where the UI will be installed
-  release: "kubetally-ui"  # Helm release name for the UI
+  release: "kt-ui"  # Helm release name for the UI
   chart: "kubetally-ui"  # Helm chart name for the UI
   inline_values:  # Inline Helm values for the UI chart
     global: